-Note: If an activity qualifies for the exception described above in 1998, but has a prior year passive unallowed loss, the prior year unallowed loss is treated as a loss from a former passive activity.
+Note: If an activity qualifies for the exception described above in 1999, but has a prior year passive unallowed loss, the prior year unallowed loss is treated as a loss from a former passive activity.
 See Former Passive Activities on page 6.

-3. A working interest in an oil or gas well.
+- 3. A working interest in an oil or gas well.
 Your working interest must be held directly or through an entity that does not limit your liability (such as a general partner interest in a partnership).
-In this case, it does not matter whether you materially participated in the activity for the tax year.

-If, however, your liability was limited for part of the year (e.g., you converted your general partner interest to a limited partner interest during the year), some of your income and losses from the working interest may be treated as passive activity gross income and passive activity deductions.
-See Temporary Regulations section 1.469-1T(e)(4)(ii).

-4. The rental of a dwelling unit you used as a residence if section 280A(c)(5) applies.
-This section applies if you rented out a dwelling unit that you also used as a home during the year for a number of days that exceeds the greater of 14 days or 10% of the number of days during the year that the home was rented at a fair rental.

-5. An activity of trading personal property for the account of owners of interests in the activity.
-See Temporary Regulations section 1.469-1T(e)(6).
+In this case, it does not matter whether you materially participated in the activity for the tax year. - If, however, your liability was limited for part of the year (e.g., you converted your general partner interest to a limited partner interest during the year), some of your income and losses from the working interest may be treated as passive activity gross income and passive activity deductions.
+See Temporary Regulations section 1.469-1T(e)(4)(ii). - 4.
+The rental of a dwelling unit you used as a residence if section 280A(c)(5) applies.
+This section applies if you rented out a dwelling unit that you also used as a home during the year for a number of days that exceeds the greater of 14 days or 10% of the number of days during the year that the home was rented at a fair rental. - 5.
+An activity of trading personal property for the account of owners of interests in the activity.
+For purposes of this rule, personal property means property that is actively traded, such as stocks, bonds, and other securities.
+See Temporary Regulations section 1.469-1T(e)(6) for more details.